Build a Potting Bench This Spring

 Potting benches are an amazing convenience for gardeners.
-No more squatting or kneeling on the ground while potting plants; they provide a place to keep garden tools organized yet handy.
+No more squatting or kneeling on the ground while potting plants; benches provide a place to keep garden tools organized yet handy.
 You can, of course, go out and buy new lumber to build a potting bench.
-However, this is an excellent project of you have wood to upcycle.
+However, this is an excellent project if you have wood to upcycle.
 A funky, rambling, country look only adds to the charm of a potting bench.

-Now, an old sink makes a dynamite tabletop for a potting bench.
-Have you picked up a big old farmhouse sink at a salvage sale?
-Maybe you have an old metal two basin sink that you removed in the course of a renovation.
-Any old sink will do in this project, but bigger is better.
-You can build a platform to hold up the sink, or you can drop it into a hole cut in a tabletop.
-If you're ambitious, you could have a plumber come and hook up the sink to your water supply so that you have water at the ready for easy watering and clean up.
-Maybe that sink could double as a sink for an outdoor kitchen!
-Keep that barbecue grill nearby!
+Have you picked up a vintage farmhouse sink at a salvage sale?
+Maybe you have an old metal two-basin sink that you removed in the course of a renovation.
+Any sink will do in this project, but bigger is better.
+You can build a platform to hold up the sink or drop it into a hole cut in a tabletop.
+If you're ambitious, you could have a plumber come and hook up the sink to your water supply so that you have water at the ready for easy watering and cleanup.
+Maybe that potting bench could double as a sink for an outdoor kitchen!
+Keep your barbecue grill nearby!

 You could certainly upcycle an old door into the tabletop of a potting bench.
 Old doors give you plenty of room to work.
-For a very rudimentary potting bench, balance an old door on two sawhorses.
+For a very rudimentary potting bench, balance a reclaimed door on two sawhorses.
 Or chain it to the side of a garden shed to build a potting bench that folds neatly away when not in use.

 Chaya Kurtz writes for Networx.com.